Elwafi-Elmehdi/terraform-blocks/README.md

 ## Contributing

-The repository is open to anyone who wants to learn or improve the existings resources.
+The repository is open to anyone who wants to learn or improve the existing resources.

 you can contribute by:

 -   Writhing Documentation
 -   Proposing new ideas
 -   Adding new projects
+-   Give feedback